-We decided to set up an APRS station in our shack so that we could learn about APRS and its applications.
-We selected a Kenwood TM-D710A Transceiver for our APRS base radio.
+We decided to set up a station in our shack so that we could learn about APRS and its applications.
+We selected a Kenwood TM-D710A Transceiver for our radio.
 Kenwood is a leader in APRS technology and they incorporate the necessary AX.25 Terminal Network Control (TNC) in several of their radios including the TM-D710A.
-We added an AvMap G6 GPS to the base radio to provide a local display of the APRS station information that is received over the air.
-We also made use of our Diamond X300NA antenna to test our APRS station.
+We added an AvMap G6 GPS to the base radio to provide a local display of the information that is received over the air.
+We also made use of our Diamond X300NA antenna to test our station.
 This antenna is up about 50 ft and provides a decent level of gain (6.5 dB) for APRS work.
-While this antenna has a fairly low pattern designed for repeater access work, it turned out to perform well during the initial testing of our APRS station.
+While this antenna has a fairly low pattern designed for repeater access work, it turned out to perform well during the initial testing of our station.

 The first step in getting the station on the air was to program the TM-D710A as an APRS Digipeater.
-A Digipeater listens to the shared APRS radio channel (the 2m APRS channel in the United States is on 144.390 MHz FM).
-When an AX.25 APRS packet is heard, the Digipeater’s TNC decodes the packet, displays it on the local radio (and an attached display or PC if available) and then decides whether to retransmit the pack so that other stations further away from the source can also receive it.
+A Digipeater listens to the shared APRS radio channel (the 2m APRS frequency in the United States is on 144.390 MHz FM).
+When an AX.25 APRS packet is heard, the Digipeater’s TNC decodes the packet, displays it on the local radio (and an attached display or PC if available), and then decides whether to retransmit the pack so that other stations further away from the source can also receive it.
 APRS has used a number of protocols for Digipeating since its inception.
-The current protocol is called WIDEn-N. The WIDEn-N protocol uses a Time To Live mechanism to ensure that APRS packets are only propagated a limited number of hops before they are discarded.
-It also provides tracing so that the source of an APRS packet and route that it has taken can be determined.
-Kenwood has a good document which explains APRS Digipeating and how to set up the TM-D710A to operate as a Digipeater.
-The following picture shows our APRS station operating in Digipeater mode and provides an example of APRS packets as they are received and displayed.
+The current protocol is called WIDEn-N. The WIDEn-N protocol uses a Time To Live mechanism to ensure that packets are only propagated a limited number of hops before they are discarded.
+It also provides tracing so that the source of a packet and the route that it has taken can be determined.
+Kenwood has a good document that explains APRS Digipeating and how to set up the TM-D710A to operate as a Digipeater.
+The following picture shows our station operating in Digipeater mode and provides an example of packets as they are received and displayed.
 The AvMap G6 GPS is a nice accessory for an APRS station as it displays the received APRS packet information on a map display.
-In a mobile APRS setup, the AvMap can also provide “dead reckoning” navigation based to an APRS station that is also mobile.
-The AvMap will calculate an intercept path been its location and a target APRS station accounting for the speed and direction that both stations are moving in.
+In a mobile setup, the AvMap can also provide “dead reckoning” navigation based on a station that is also mobile.
+The AvMap will calculate an intercept path based on its location and a target station accounting for the speed and direction that both stations are moving in.

 APRS packets contain a good bit of information about the station originating the packet.
-In addition to the GPS coordinates where the packet was originated, APRS packets may contain telemetry or other information from the originator.
-The picture below shows a packet from a weather station connected to an APRS transceiver.
+In addition to the GPS coordinates where the packet originated, packets may contain telemetry or other information from the originator.
+The picture below shows a packet from a weather station connected to a transceiver.
 As you can see, the current weather conditions at the source are contained in the packet and can be displayed on the Kenwood TM-D710A.

-The APRS system also provides for the transmission of short messages and eMail to and from APRS radios and client devices such as PCs or smartphones.
+The APRS system also provides for the transmission of short messages and eMail to and from radios and client devices such as PCs or smartphones.
 The following picture shows an example of a short message sent to our APRS base station from one of our iPhones.
-APRS provides for Secondary Station Identifiers (SSIDs) which allows multiple devices owned or operated by a single call sign to be separately identified.
-In our case, we have the following APRS devices setup so far:
+APRS provides for Secondary Station Identifiers (SSIDs) which allow multiple devices owned or operated by a single call sign to be separately identified.
+In our case, we have the set up of the following devices so far:

 - AB1OC-7 – an APRS HT